Montreal Hockey Club: History

 The Club won Stanley Cup challenges in March 1894, March 1902 and February 1903.
 The 1902 team was known as the "Little Men of Iron" and its players became the core of the very successful Montreal Wanderers which was a professional club.

-The team played two seasons with professional players, in 1907 and 1907–08, in the Eastern Canada Amateur Hockey Association, and after that no longer competed for the Stanley Cup, which was for professional teams.
+The team played two seasons with professional players, in 1907 and 1907–08, in the Eastern Canada Amateur Hockey Association, and after that no longer competed for the Stanley Cup, which became a symbol of professional hockey supremacy.
 The club then joined the Interprovincial Amateur Hockey Union, competing for the Allan Cup, the championship for senior amateur teams in Canada, and winning it in 1930.
 Between 1913 and 1924 the club played nine seasons in the Montreal City Hockey League.

 On October 11, 1932, the directors of the MAAA announced the turning over of the hockey club in its entirety to E.S.
 Hamilton and Ogilvie at a meeting of the Province of Quebec Hockey Association.
 The club was to be renamed the Royal Hockey Club or Montreal Royals, independent of the association.
 The junior club operated by the M.A.A.A was also transferred.